FAQs | Movement Science and Education | Biobehavioral SciencesSkip to content Skip to main navigation

 Most courses within the Movement Science program range from 8-45 students in size, depending on the nature of the class.
 Classes are small enough to promote student interaction and discussion.
 Some lecture courses can be larger depending on the course and content of the class.

 "Full-time'' status is accorded to students registered for 12 or more semester points perterm.
 Students enrolled for fewer than 12 semester points (0-11 semesterpoints) are considered "part-time.''

 Students taking fewer than 12 semester points in a term may be certified as full-time if they are working on non-credit research or projects if they present an approved Certificate of Equivalency (COE) form.

-International students on a student visa (e.g., F1) are required to pursue a full course load during the autumn and spring semesters.
-There are no course load requirements during the summer semester.
+International students on a student visa (e.g., F1) are required to pursue a full course load during any semester they are attending - spring, summer, or fall.